PlexiShard/Need-Moar-Materials/README.md

 Xtra-Materials Modification
 ===========================

-A lightweight Minecraft Forge mod that adds extra materials.
+A lightweight Minecraft Forge mod that adds extra materials, including titanium, silver, ebony, and more!

 ##Prerequisites
 This Minecraft mod is made for Minecraft Forge, which you can download at the link below.